kubernetes/community/committee-steering/governance/sig-governance.md

 - *MAY* build new functionality for subprojects
 - *MAY* participate in decision making for the subprojects they hold roles in
 - Includes all reviewers and approvers in [OWNERS] files for subprojects
-- *MUST* take an [inclusive speaker training course] in support of our community values within 30 days from the date of their appointment.
+- *MUST* take an [Inclusive Open Source Community Orientation course] in support of our community values within 30 days from the date of their appointment.

 ### Security Contact